Priority: - Control

 - It can grow in different soil types but does not like saline soils or flooded areas.

-- It invades normally grassy areas such as pastures, meadows and even residential turfgrass.
+- It normally invades grassy areas such as pastures, meadows and even residential turfgrass.

 - It outcompetes and suppresses native vegetation.

-Avoid seed mixtures/blends that carry orchardgrass.
+Refrain from purchasing and planting seed mixtures/blends that carry orchardgrass.

 - If occuring in small patches it is easy to dig and shovel it out.
 It is recommended to refill and replant the area so another invasion does not occur.